tridimensionaal/Homework-CC3002-Final-Reality/README.md

 - **Version 0.2**: Interaction between player's characters, enemies and weapons.
     - Complements the models of the all the player's characters, enemies and weapons.
     - Implements the game controller to implements the interaction between the player's characters, enemies and weapons.
+- **Version 0.3**: Phases of the game between the phases and the controller.
+    - Implements the phases of the game and the interaction between the controller and the phases of the game.
+- **Version 1.0**: GUI of the game.
+    - Implementes the gui and its interaction with the controller and phases of the game.
+    - First playable vesion of the game.

 ![http://creativecommons.org/licenses/by/4.0/](https://i.creativecommons.org/l/by/4.0/88x31.png)